About Scott County

 Mugshots & Booking Photos

-Mugshots in Scott County are taken and retained by the Scott County Sheriff's Office during the booking process.
+Mugshots in Scott County are taken and retained by Scott County Sheriff's Office during the booking process.
 These booking photos are part of the public record and can be accessed through the Sheriff's Office website or by request.
 Indiana does not have specific mugshot removal laws, meaning that these images remain accessible unless expunged through legal processes.
-Mugshots are often used in conjunction with arrest records for identification and legal purposes.
+Mugshots are often used with arrest records for identification and legal purposes.

 Courts & Case Records

-Scott County's judicial system operates through the Scott County Circuit Court and Scott County Superior Court, both located at 1 East McClain Avenue, Suite 140, Scottsburg, Indiana 47170.
+Scott County's judicial system operates through Scott County Circuit Court and Scott County Superior Court, both located at 1 East McClain Avenue, Suite 140, Scottsburg, Indiana 47170.
 The Circuit Court handles a broad range of civil and criminal matters, including felonies, family law cases, probate matters, and civil disputes.
 The Superior Court exercises concurrent jurisdiction over many case types.
-Court administrative offices can be reached at (812) 752-8425.
+Court administrative offices can be contacted through the office’s website.
+Scott County Clerk's office, located in the same building, maintains all court records and provides public access to case information.

 - This free service provides case summaries, docket entries, and filing information, though complete documents may require an in-person visit or written request to the Clerk's office.